dagger/dagger/docs/current/guides/757394-use-service-containers.md

 - Run end-to-end integration tests
 - Run sidecar services

-This guide teaches you the basics of using service containers in Dagger.
+This guide teaches you the basics of using services and service containers in Dagger.

 ## Requirements